【Rugby World Cup 2015】The return of the Rugby’s legend! The tackle interview with Hitoshi Ohno, from Mihota-machi, Koriyama City,Fukushima.

 Fukushima Prefectural Seiryojoho High School

-College of Engineering, Nihon University,
+College of Engineering, Nihon University

-Position: Rock (LO)
+Position: Lock (LO)

 Nickname: Kin

-What kind of a child was Mr. Ohno?
+What kind of child was Mr. Ohno?

 Interview: Fukushima Prefecture Rugby Football Association